locatable/splittable-docs/terms-and-conditions.md

 ### Using the App and making payments

 Members can add details of payments they or other House members have already made or will make in the future.
-Costs can be classified in a number of different categories including, for example, Food & Groceries, Utilities, and/or Rent and different members of the House can be listed as the party responsible for managing each payment.
+Costs can be classified in a number of different categories including, for example, Food & Groceries, Utilities, or Rent, and different members of the House can be listed as the party responsible for managing each payment.
 You can view details of the House's payment history as well as upcoming payments using functionality we make available in the App.

 The App allows members to record payments that have been made to House members offline.
-You can also make payments directly to other House members using the App.
+When eligible, you can also make payments directly to other House members using the App.

 In order to make and receive payments to and from another House member or make a payment to a Service Provider you sign up for, as set out in the [Utility Services section](#utility-services) below, you and they will need to provide the following information: